The European Union

 The EU’s proposed digital strategy will continue to work on digital solutions that benefit people, businesses and the planet.
 It focuses on three main objectives: technology that works for people, a fair and competitive economy and an open, democratic and sustainable society.

-The European Commission has proposed a comprehensive set of rules for online platforms operating in Europe to protect the fundamental rights of citizens online, to address online harms and to foster innovation.
+The Commission has proposed a comprehensive set of rules for online platforms operating in the EU to protect the fundamental rights of citizens online, to address online harm and to foster innovation.
 Beyond that, the strategy also covers everything from cybersecurity and data to digital education and democracy.
-The proposed Digital Compass translates Europe’s goals for 2030 into concrete targets.
+The proposed Digital Compass translates the EU’s goals for 2030 into concrete targets.
 Safeguarding EU values and people’s fundamental rights and security is a key element.

 The Digital Europe programme, with over €7.5 billion in funding between 2021 and 2027, will boost investments in areas such as supercomputing, artificial intelligence and digital skills.
 It will also ensure wide use of digital technologies across the economy and society, including through digital innovation hubs.

 Other programmes will also support the digital transition, including Horizon Europe, which focuses on research and technological development, and the digital aspects of the Connecting Europe Facility.
-In addition, under the NextGenerationEU recovery fund, EU countries should allocate 20 % of their financial support from the Recovery and Resilience Facility to the digital transformation.
+In addition, under the NextGenerationEU recovery fund, Member States should allocate 20 % of their financial support from the Recovery and Resilience Facility to the digital transformation.